 Every time you enter a Gather space, you will be asked to select your input devices (microphone and camera).
+There is a microphone pick up volume indicator, so users can test the sensitivity of their mic before entering the Gather space.

 To change settings inside Gather, click on the cog on the left side bar to open your Space settings.
 In the upper left corner of that window, click 'User' to see user settings.